 www.sprucesf.com

-If you desire Michelin Star dining, Spruce is offering a lavish New Year’s Eve menu for $225.
-Set in Presidio Heights, Spruce is acclaimed for its California cuisine, wine and exceptional hospitality.
-You can expect a similar experience for while enjoying its four-course menu and award-winning wine menu.
+If you desire Michelin Star dining, Spruce offers a lavish New Year’s Eve menu for $225.
+Set in Presidio Heights, Spruce is acclaimed for its California cuisine, wine, and exceptional hospitality.
+You can expect a similar experience while enjoying its four-course and award-winning wine menu.
 In the first place, you have chilled Maine lobster salad followed by carne crudo with white Alba truffle.
-Equally important are your entrée options, such as winter vegetable Jardiniere or pan roasted Dover sole.
+Equally important are your entrée options, such as winter vegetable Jardiniere or pan-roasted Dover sole.
 In addition, you can also try Chef Mark Sullivan’s A5 Wagyu New York steak for a $50 supplement.
-As for desserts, you can ask for either a chocolate truffle tart or pistachio cake with blood orange champagne sorbet.
+As for desserts, you can ask for a chocolate truffle tart or pistachio cake with blood orange champagne sorbet.
 Of course, you can also order drinks, including its Wine Spectator Grand Award wine list.

 Zingari Ristorante